 About ACRE Rwanda

-ACRE Rwanda’s has a team of (number) headed by Dr. Thomas Bazarusanga, the Country Manager.
+ACRE Rwanda is composed of a small team headed by Dr. Thomas Bazarusanga, the Country Manager.
 Thomas holds a PhD in Applied Epidemiology and population studies and an MSC from the Institute for Tropical Medicine, Belgium.
 He has practiced as an animal veterinary, bringing critical first-hand knowledge, working with MINAGRI early in his career.
-He has three years’ experience in agriculture insurance industry, insurance product development, sales and communication, previously working as Director of the IGAD Sheikh Technical Veterinary College in Somaliland.
+He has three years experience in agriculture insurance industry, insurance product development, sales and communication, previously working as Director of the IGAD Sheikh Technical Veterinary College in Somaliland.
 In Rwanda, he is a member of the Board of Veterinary Surgeons and has served on the Agriculture Sector Working Group (SWG) on EDPRS (Economic Development and Poverty Reduction Strategy), Livestock Focal person, Ministry of Agriculture, Kigali, Rwanda.